oncoray/mirp/docs_source/source/contributing.rst

 To help you get an overview of how MIRP is structured internally, we describe the overall design of MIRP here:
 :doc:`../design`

-Everyone likes high-quality and easy to maintain code.
+Everyone likes high-quality and easy-to-maintain code.
 Though nobody writes perfect code from scratch, the following can help you make useful and enduring contributions to MIRP:

 * MIRP styles its code according to `PEP8 <https://peps.python.org/pep-0008/>`_, but allows for longer line lengths